 As a full-time world traveler, it helps to have the right tools in your belt.
 Or, know where to find them.
-Here are my favorite travel tips and tools.
+Here are my favorite travel tips and tools that help me easily and safely travel the world.

 Heads up, this post contains affiliate links to recommended websites.